Join us for an adventure in flavor!

 What is Nasi Goreng?

 Nasi Goreng is an Indonesian dish that simply translates to “fried rice.”
-It is a beloved staple food in Indonesia and has gained popularity across the world for its unique flavors and versatility.
+It is a beloved staple food in Indonesian cuisine and has gained popularity across the world for its unique flavors and versatility.

 The dish is made by stir-frying pre-cooked rice, typically leftover from a previous meal, with a variety of ingredients such as meats, vegetables, and a mix of aromatic spices, like garlic, shallot, and chili, often seasoned with kecap manis (sweet soy sauce).